LingganChen/League_WCS_2022/README.md

 This project is made by a collection of data from League of Legends World Championship 2022

 ## TABLEAU LINK
-LINK to player interactive dashboard: https://public.tableau.com/app/profile/ssnss/viz/LOL_WCS_2022/Dashboard1
+LINK to player dashboard: https://public.tableau.com/app/profile/ssnss/viz/LOL_WCS_2022/Dashboard1 LINK to champion dashboard: https://public.tableau.com/app/profile/ssnss/viz/LOL_2022_WCSChampionStats/ChampionStats
 ## GAME DESCRIPTION

 League of Legends, commonly referred to as League, is a 2009 multiplayer online battle arena video game developed and published by Riot Games.
 In the game, two teams of five players battle in player-versus-player combat, each team occupying and defending their half of the map.
 Each of the ten players controls a character, known as a "champion", with unique abilities and differing styles of play.
 During a match, champions become more powerful by collecting experience points, earning gold, and purchasing items to defeat the opposing team.
 In League's main mode, Summoner's Rift, a team wins by pushing through to the enemy base and destroying their "Nexus".